 PROMISING PHAGE THERAPY - Some researchers in the USA and Australia are currently testing phage therapy to see if it could be used as a treatment for various conditions, including chronic sinusitis.
 A bacteriophage is a virus that infects bacteria, and the name literally means "bacteria eater".
 Phage therapy is the therapeutic use of bacteriophages to treat bacterial infections.
 See the June 3, 2016 post Phage Therapy May Help Sinusitis Sufferers for more information.
 The authors of one study I posted there said that they had found evidence for people having "virus-like particles" in their sinuses, which they thought were bacteriophages.

 PLEASE WRITE!
 I would really like to hear how you are treating and curing your sinusitis, especially chronic sinusitis.
 Or even what hasn't worked.
 It all adds to the knowledge base.
-And let me also know if you've had additional problems or complications such as sinus operations, nasal polyps, a fungal problem, etc. Has L. sakei or another probiotic helped?
+And let me also know if you've had additional problems or complications such as sinus operations, nasal polyps, a fungal problem, diagnosed with antibiotic resistant bacteria (for example: Pseudomonas aeruginosa), etc. Has L. sakei or another probiotic helped?
 Write to me privately, or can comment after any post.
-(Note that most comments are after this post, the SINUSITIS TREATMENT SUMMARY page, the CONTACT page, and the Jan.
-29, 2016 post Three Years of Sinusitis Treatment Success).
+(Note that most comments are after this post, the SINUSITIS TREATMENT SUMMARY page, the CONTACT page, and other sinusitis posts - see category SINUSITIS).